CatalogueOfLife/coldp/README.md

  - urn:lsid:ipni.org:names:320035-2
  - urn:lsid:Blattodea.speciesfile.org:TaxonName:1287

-If you plan to share identifiers with other schemes we encourage users to tell us about them so we can "register" them to guarantee thier uniqueness and inform others about their semantics.
+If you plan to share identifiers with other scopes we encourage users to tell us about them so we can "register" them to guarantee thier uniqueness and inform others about their semantics.